UCL-ARC/green-hpc-course/README.md

-> **ATTENTION** This is an experimental test of [The Carpentries Workbench](https://carpentries.github.io/workbench) lesson infrastructure.
-> It was automatically converted from the source lesson via [the lesson transition script](https://github.com/carpentries/lesson-transition/).
->
+> ![NOTE]
-> If anything seems off, please contact Zhian Kamvar [zkamvar@carpentries.org](mailto:zkamvar@carpentries.org)
+> This course was originally developed by Andy Turner (A. Turner, "Green software use on HPC") for EPCC's ARCHER2.
+> Saransh Chopra modified the contents and added UCL specific numbers to run the course within UCL.

 [![Gitpod ready-to-code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/carpentries-incubator/docker-introduction)
 [![The Carpentries Lab Review Status](https://badges.carpentries-lab.org/15_status.svg)](https://github.com/carpentries-lab/reviews/issues/15)

-# Green software use on HPC
+# Green software use on HPC for UCL systems

 [![Create a Slack Account with us](https://img.shields.io/badge/Create_Slack_Account-The_Carpentries-071159.svg)](https://swc-slack-invite.herokuapp.com/)

 This lesson introduces environmental sustainability principles in the context of high performance computing (HPC) systems.
 Understanding the scale of emissions from different sources is critical to being able to make changes to work in a more environmentally sustainable way.
 This lesson will give you the ability to understand emissions arising from use of HPC system and how to quantify them.
 We will use practical examples and real data from an existing HPC facility to illustrate the concepts.

-We use the [UK National Supercomputing Service, ARCHER2](https://www.archer2.ac.uk) as an example throughout this lesson but the principles and learning should be applicable to any HPC system.
+We use the [Young (compute cluster for the UK National Tier 2 High Performance Computing Hub in Materials and Molecular Modelling)](https://www.rc.ucl.ac.uk/docs/Clusters/Young/) as an example throughout this lesson but the principles and learning should be applicable to any HPC system.

 > This workshop is based on and builds on the material in the [Green Software Practitioner](https://learn.greensoftware.foundation/) course developed by the [Green Software Foundation](https://greensoftware.foundation/).

-Target audience
+## Target audience

 This lesson is aimed at all stakeholders in HPC use (e.g. researchers, RSEs, funders).
 No knowledge of environmental sustainability principles is assumed.

-Prerequisites
+## Prerequisites

 There are no prerequisites for this lesson.

 ## Contributing